e-j-w/ChartOfNuclides/doc/MANUAL.md

 The main chart view can be panned by clicking and dragging with a mouse/touchpad, and zoomed in/out using the mouse wheel or scrolling on the touchpad.
 The controls are basically identical to something like Google Maps.

+Right clicking on selected text or on the chart of nuclides will open a menu allowing you to copy information to the clipboard.

 ### Keyboard/gamepad controls

 The program is also designed to be fully navigable with a keyboard and/or gamepad.